Private Examination Centre Birmingham

 Your UCI can be found on your previous qualifications if you’ve sat UK exams before but don’t worry if you don’t have one to hand or if you’ve not sat examinations before, we can allocate you with another one.

-For proof of ID we usually ask for Passport or Driver’s license.
+For proof of ID we usually ask for Passport or Driver’s licence.
 Try and make sure these documents are up to date.
-You can take picture of these and/or scan this in on the “Exam Booking Form” or even email it to: firstname.lastname@example.org.
-It is essential the ID you provide is the same one you turn up with on each and every exam sitting as this will be the way of identifying you.
+You can take picture of these and/or scan this in on the “Exam Booking Form” or even email it to: email@example.com.
+It is essential the ID you provide is the same one you turn up for each and every exam sitting as this will be the way of identifying you.
 If you wear any facial coverings then you may be requested by a staff member of the same gender to verify your ID.

 There are restrictions on what you can and can’t take into the exam room, so here is an outline